RichardCzechowski/angular-jsdata-reflux/README.md

   * This is your connection to your database
 - Add global events (constants.coffee)
   * This creates some standard event strings available throughout the app
+- Define a model for your resource (nutrition.coffee)
+- Add resource to server_schema `exports.Nutrition = store.defineResource require '../model/nutrition'`
+- Add a route `router.get '/nutrition', (req, res) -> ...`
+- You should now be able to navigate to your endpoints `Ex: http://localhost:8080/nutrition` and see the JSON for your response.